kalaondr/node-slate-test/source/includes/introduction.md

 ## Contacts

+### Onboarding

 If you want to integrate with our API, contact us at TODO_EMAIL_ONBOARDING to get a partner account and an API key.

+### Technical

-If you have technical questions about the integration, contact us at TODO_EMAIL_SUPPORT
+If you have technical questions about the integration, contact us at TODO_EMAIL_SUPPORT.

+### Customer support emergency

+To solve problems with bookings created via the API you can contact <daytrip@mydaytrip.com> or call [+44 20 3318 1119](tel:+442033181119).